Security Model

 RBAC

-Runners have minimal RBAC permissions scoped to their own namespace.
-They cannot create, modify, or delete resources outside {org}-runners.
-The GitLab Runner Helm chart creates a ServiceAccount with only the permissions needed to manage job pods within the namespace.
+Runners have minimal RBAC permissions scoped to their own namespace family.
+They should not create, modify, or delete arbitrary resources outside their intended runner surface.

 Secrets Management